-A common misconception in development practice is that institutional strengthening is primarily about creating policies, frameworks, and organizational structures.
-While these elements are important, they represent only the starting point.
+One of the most common misconceptions in development practice is that institutional strengthening is primarily about creating policies, frameworks, and organizational structures.
+While these elements are essential, they represent only the starting point.

-Institutions serve as the backbone of development programmes.
-They provide the systems and processes through which strategies are translated into action and services are delivered to communities.
+Institutions play a central role in translating strategies into action.
+They provide the systems and processes through which programmes are implemented and services are delivered to communities.

-The World Bank highlights that institutional capacity is a key determinant of development effectiveness.
-Without strong institutions, even well-designed programmes may fail to achieve their intended impact.
+The World Bank emphasizes that institutional capacity is a key determinant of development effectiveness.
+Without strong institutions, even well-designed programmes may struggle to achieve their intended outcomes.

 In today’s development landscape, data plays a critical role in informing decisions and improving programme performance.
 Monitoring, Evaluation, and Learning (MEL) systems are designed to generate evidence that supports this process.